 Yes.
 Absolutely everything that we do at O.R.L. is rooted firmly within the discipline of behavior analysis.
 All of our clinical staff members are formally trained as behavior analysts, and they all specialize in applying principles from behavior analysis to the education and treatment of children with autism and related disabilities.

 Yes.
-O.R.L. is a Licensed Behavioral Health Agency (#003) for ABA services licensed by Washington State’s Division of Behavioral Health and Recovery.
+O.R.L. is a Licensed Behavioral Health Agency (#003) for ABA services licensed by Washington State’s Department of Health.
 All of ORL’s clinical staff members also hold licenses with Washington’s Department of Health.

 At O.R.L. we work primarily with clients with Autism Spectrum Disorder from all points along the autism spectrum.
 We also work with clients with other challenges such as significant learning disabilities, attentional problems, and social (pragmatic) communication challenges.
 Our clients range in age from 18 months to 18 years old.